-The APS Living History of Physiology Project, which has been in existence since 2005, has provided us with an opportunity to learn from the collective wisdom of over 50 of our senior members.
+The APS Living History of Physiology Project, which has been in existence since 2005, has provided us with an opportunity to learn from the collective wisdom of nearly 100 senior APS members.
 They have provided us with insights into their careers as well as advice for our own.
 Additional video interviews will be posted in the coming months and years.
 Are there colleagues who you think should be interviewed for the Living History of Physiology Project?
 If so, please contact Martin Frank, APS Executive Director, at firstname.lastname@example.org or 301-634-7118, to make arrangements for an interview.

 François M. Abboud, M.D. joined the faculty of the University of Iowa in 1960 and was appointed Director of the Division of Cardiovascular Diseases in 1970.
 Since 1974, he has been the Founding and sole Director of the University

 Dr Alpers is a product of a family environment in which academics was the family business.
 His father was Professor of Neurology at Jefferson Medical College, his mother a Professor of Internal Medicine at Women’s Medical College in